3H Key transition points in the schooling years

 Practitioners in the family and children support field are increasingly working at the interface of domestic violence and child protection.
 There is a positive focus on early and preventative programs in family violence.
 R4Respect’s youth ambassadors deliver the respectful relationships workshop, challenging their peers about the harm that unhealthy relationship behaviours can cause by facilitating understandings of consent; the dangers of control and coercion, cat-calling, victim-blaming and gender stereotypes.
 There is also an emphasis on informing young people about digital abuse including sexting, revenge pornography and cyberbullying consequences and supports available.

-R4Respect youth ambassadors would present in a way that is engaging, including by screening the developed, ‘Don’t be a Bad Apple’ clips.
-In addition, the impact of the peer to peer education aspect of R4Respect is currently being evaluated through ANROWS funding.
-This evaluation of the impact of peer to peer education would be helpful to other practitioners engaged in this work.
-We believe the influence of peer to peer education is a powerful force for positive change, as young people are able to be the change, making sure no young people are left behind.
+In this presentation, R4Respect youth ambassadors will screen the ‘Don’t be a Bad Apple’ clips.
+In addition, the impact of the peer-to-peer education aspect of R4Respect is currently being evaluated through ANROWS funding.
+This evaluation of the impact of peer-to-peer education would be helpful to other practitioners engaged in this work.
+We believe the influence of peer-to-peer education is a powerful force for positive change, as young people are able to be the change, making sure no young people are left behind.

 Beenush Khokhar -Completed Bachelor of Law (Hons) at QUT in 2017 -Started a university Women’s Collective at QUT -Worked at the Brisbane Domestic Violence Service as a Domestic Violence Specialist Worker. -Volunteered at Women’s Legal Service assisting with DV Duty Lawyer service. -R4Respect youth ambassador for 2 years before took on coordination of R4Respect Program from October 2017.